AdobeDocs/commerce-learn.en/help/merchant/business-intelligence/webinars/optimize-data-warehouse.md

 ---
 title: Business Intelligence - Optimize Your Data Warehouse
-description: Watch this webinar to learn
+description: Watch this webinar to learn more about Data Warehouse Manager.
 landing-page-description: Watch this recorded webinar to
 kt: 10403
 doc-type: feature video